andy-byers/paw/README.md

 -- Conditional (ternary) expressions: let v = cond ?? 'then' :: 'else'

--- Null chaining operator: return immediately (with null) if the operand itself -- is null.
-A paw module is actually considered a function, so '?' can exist at -- the top level. let v = maybe_null()?.field?
+-- Null chaining operator: return immediately (with null) if the operand is null -- A paw module is actually considered a function, so '?' can exist at the top -- level. let v = maybe_null()?.field?

--- Null coalescing operator: evaluates to 'a' if the 'a' is nonnull, 'b' otherwise.
--- 'b' is not evaluated if 'a' is nonnull. let v = a ?: b
+-- Null coalescing operator: evaluates to the first operand if it is nonnull, the -- second operand otherwise.
+The second expression is not evaluated if the first -- operand is null. let v = a ?: b

 -- 'break'/'continue' (must appear in a loop):